The Health Service

 Where to after the Graduate year

 The Wimmera Health Care Group provides ongoing employment for its graduate nurses at the end of the program.
 Rotations to specialty areas, or departments not included in the program are occassionally offered on successful completion of the GNP.

 The organisation has strong relationships with Deakin University (Melbourne) and the University of Ballarat and offers academic and financial support for staff wishing to pursue Post Graduate studies in:

 - Critical Care

 - Perioperative Nursing

-The hospital also provides educational programs for nurses in other specialities such as oncology, and is supportive of the development of all staff.
+The hospital also provides educational programs for nurses and is supportive of the development of all team members.

 For more information contact our Graduate Program Co-ordinator

 Phone: (03) 53819280